MaryHal/Barrage/README.md

 ### Basics

-When you create a barrage, it automatically creates a `root` bullet that is linked to a `main` lua function.
+When you create a barrage, it automatically creates a `root` bullet that is linked to a _required_ `main` lua function.
 The capabilities of all bullets is that they can control themselves and they can launch new bullets.

     function main()
         -- Do things
+    end

+When you load a barrage it evaluates the script and runs the `onLoad' lua function, if it exists.

+    function onLoad()
+        math.randomseed(os.time())
     end

 ### Available bullet functions